 Sponsorship is an excellent way to enhance your organization’s image and is an important part of your marketing plan.
 As a sponsor of the Academy’s educational programs and events, your company will be at the forefront of this crucial audience of students, teachers and parents.
 You will receive added exposure via our website, Facebook page, promotions and networking events.

-We are greatful for our current sponsors who are generously
+We are grateful for our sponsors who generously support STEM education

 Steven Caney, Author & Inventor